-Single best practice to prevent DVT reduces hospital costs by more than $1.5 million annuallyApril 10th, 2013 in Surgery /
+Single best practice to prevent DVT reduces hospital costs by more than $1.5 million annuallyApril 10, 2013 in Medicine & Health / Surgery

 A major challenge facing today's health care community is to find ways to lower costs without compromising clinical quality.
 Taking that challenge to task, researchers at Medstar Health and Georgetown University School of Medicine, Washington DC, report success in using a concept called "value-based analysis," which simultaneously measures quality and cost and addresses inefficiencies in care.
 The researchers applied a value-based analysis approach to implementing a single best practice for preventing deep vein thrombosis (DVT) in surgical patients and were able to reduce hospital costs in excess of $1.5 million per year.
 The study appears in the April issue of the Journal of the American College of Surgeons.